MarkWarneke/markwarneke.github.io/_posts/2019-08-23-Azure-DevOps-Test-Dashboard.md

         inputs:
           # Make sure to use the 'NUnit' test runner
           testRunner: "NUnit" # !!!
+          # Make sure the file name matches the file name you specified in the Invoke-Pester.ps1 script.
+          # A possibility is to add this as a parameter to the script
           testResultsFiles: "**/TestResults.Pester.xml"
           testRunTitle: "PS_Win2016_Unit"
           # Make the whole pipeline fail if a test is failed